zacharymarshal/tabular/index.md

 ## Use Chrome

 When it comes to browsers, I love Google Chrome.
-I have tried them all--Safari, Opera, Firefox, IE and I keep coming back to Chrome.
+I have tried them all (Safari, Opera, Firefox, and IE) and I keep coming back to Chrome.
 Here are some of the features I love.

 ### Work vs Personal profiles